File a Wage Claim

 How to File a Wage Claim

-- Complete the wage claim form.
+- Complete the wage claim PDF form.
 The claim form and instructions are available in English, Spanish, Chinese, Korean, Vietnamese, Tagalog and Punjabi.

 Claim Form (Form 1) Instructions & Guide Initial Report or Claim Instructions & Guide Reporte Inicial o Reclamo Instrucciones y Guía (Forma DLSE 1) 初次報告或索償 工資索償說明